Goldenium11/school-bookmarklets/README.md

 -Find the extension id for the one you want.
 (Go to any extension you want on webstore and it should be at the end, ex: adbacgifemdbhdkfppmeilbgppmhaobf).

-</b>Eaglercraft:</b> This one isnt a bookmarklet, its just a bookmark.
+<b>Eaglercraft:</b> This one isnt a bookmarklet, its just a bookmark.
 You go to the site, right click, save, and then you load the file.

-</b>Embed:</b> You have to actually edit the bookmark.
+<b>Embed:</b> You have to actually edit the bookmark.
 Find the part that says "Put URL here" and change it to a url you want.
 Ex: https://google.com/

 -THIS IS NOT A PROXY ITS JUST A EMBED FEATURE.

 -Also use the close embed bookmarklet to close it.

-</b>Edit+:</b> Basically edits the page until you press the bookmarklet again.
+<b>Edit+:</b> Basically edits the page until you press the bookmarklet again.

-</b>All the fun bookmarklets should be self explanatory based on their name.
+<b>All the fun bookmarklets should be self explanatory based on their name.
 Same with the bookmarklet games.</b>